open-sauced/intro/CONTRIBUTING.md

 ```
 ````

-### Markdown Tips:
+### Markdown Tips

+- Preview your Markdown locally to ensure proper formatting before submitting your contribution.
-- Keep your Markdown content well organized, and use headings to structure your sections.
+- Keep your Markdown content organized, and use headings to structure your sections.
 - Use code blocks to highlight code snippets or configuration examples.
-- Preview your Markdown locally to ensure proper formatting before submitting your contribution.

-Check out more on markdown [here](https://www.markdownguide.org/basic-syntax/).
+- Check out the official [Markdown Guide](https://www.markdownguide.org/basic-syntax/) website for more information about using Markdown.

 ## Adding Translations to Documentation